starlane-io/starlane/docs/content/docs.md

-# STARLANE
+# DOCUMENTATION
-Starlane is a RESOURCE MESH which can also execute client and server side WebAssembly.
-You can read more about what Starlane is and what it does on Starlane's [about page](http://starlane.io/about/).

-## A WORK IN PROGRESS
-Starlane is a work in progress and not ready for production yet, however it is ready for community feedback.

 ## GETTING STARTED

 ### INSTALL RUST
 To build starlane you will need to have **rust** and **make** installed.
 Follow the official Rust instructions to [install Rust](https://www.rust-lang.org/tools/install).

-### MAKE
+### INSTALL MAKE
 You will need **Make** installed to execute the Makefile.
-Sorry, you will have to figure that out yourself!
+This should be installed by default on Mac and other Unix based OSes.
+Sorry, if you are a windows user you will have to figure out how to install make yourself!

-### WASM PACK
+### INSTALL WASM PACK
-In order to build executable WebAssembly components knowns as Mechtrons, you will need to install wasm-pack.
+In order to build executable WebAssembly actors knowns as Mechtrons, you will need to install wasm-pack.
 Follow the [wasm-pack installation instructions](https://rustwasm.github.io/wasm-pack/installer/) for your platform.

-## INSTALLING STARLANE
+### BUILD AND INSTALL STARLANE
-To install Starlane run this in the directory where you checked out this repository:
+To install Starlane run ```make install``` in the directory where you checked out this repository:

 ```bash
 make install
 ```

+Congrats!
+You now have Starlane installed on your machine!
+Why don't you try running the example next?

 ## RUN THE EXAMPLE
 The following is a simple runnable example that illustrates the basic utility of Starlane.

-NOTE: The following example works most of the time, however, about 1 out of every 20 runs Starlane has an initialization failure causing the example to break.
+NOTE: Starlane works most of the time, however, this software is still in development and about 1 out of every 20 runs Starlane has a failure causing the example to break.
 If you notice a problem, maybe try rerunning the example from the start.

 ### START A STARLANE SERVER INSTANCE
 Open a terminal and run the following command to start a server instance of Starlane: